shipyard-run/shipyard-website/docs/commands/run.md

 Flags:
-      --force-update     When set to true Shipyard ignores cached images or files and will download all resources -h, --help             help for run
+  -h, --help             help for run
-      --no-browser       When set to true Shipyard will not open the browser windows defined in the blueprint --var strings      Allows setting variables from the command line, varaiables are specified as a key and value, e.g --var key=value.
+      --force-update     When set to true Shipyard ignores cached images or files and will download all resources --no-browser       When set to true Shipyard will not open the browser windows defined in the blueprint --var strings      Allows setting variables from the command line, varaiables are specified as a key and value, e.g --var key=value.
 Can be specified multiple times
+      --vars-file string   Load variables from a location other than *.vars files in the blueprint folder.
+E.g --vars-file=./file.vars
   -v, --version string   When set, run creates the specified resources using a particular Shipyard version -y, --y                When set, Shipyard will not prompt for conifirmation
 ```